xavelo/song-quotes-service/README.md

 * **Database migrations** – Flyway migrations version and evolve the MySQL schema, ensuring reproducible environments.

+## Module layout

+Song Quotes Service is built as a Maven multi-module project to keep the API contract independent from the runtime implementation.

+* **`api` module** – Owns the OpenAPI definition under `api/src/main/resources/openapi/song-quotes-service.yaml` and generates DTOs that can be shared with clients.
+The module also publishes the raw contract as a ZIP so consumers can download the exact specification that the application implements.
+* **`application` module** – The Spring Boot service that depends on the generated API interfaces.
+During the build it unpacks the OpenAPI resources from the `api` module, generates controller interfaces with OpenAPI Generator, and provides the adapters, persistence, and security layers described in the architecture section above.

 ## Prerequisites

 * Java 17+